bkuhlmann/dotfiles/README.md

 # Overview

-Configures your user home settings with useful defaults for your development environment.
+Shell scripts for applying default settings to UNIX-based operating systems.
 By default, these are set to my preferences (namely for OSX) but you can change them to your liking by editing any of the *.txt files in the home_files directory.
 Read on to learn more.